Blake Edwards: Early life and education

 I worked with the best directors – Ford, Wyler, Preminger – and learned a lot from them.
 But I wasn't a very cooperative actor.
 I was a spunky, smart-assed kid.
-Maybe even then I was indicating that I wanted to give, not take, direction.
+Maybe even I was indicating that I wanted to give, not take, direction.

 Edwards served in the United States Coast Guard during World War II, where he suffered a severe back injury, which left him in pain for years afterwards.

 Career

 Edwards's debut as a director came in 1952 on the television program Four Star Playhouse.

 In the 1954–1955 television season, Edwards joined with Richard Quine to create Mickey Rooney's first television series, The Mickey Rooney Show: Hey, Mulligan.
 Edwards's hard-boiled private detective scripts for Richard Diamond, Private Detective became NBC's answer to Sam Spade and Philip Marlowe, reflecting Edwards's unique humor.
-Edwards also created, wrote, and directed the 1958-61 TV detective series Peter Gunn, which starred Craig Stevens, with music by Henry Mancini.
+Edwards also created, wrote, and directed the 1958–61 TV detective series Peter Gunn, which starred Craig Stevens, with music by Henry Mancini.
 The following year, Edwards produced Mr. Lucky, an adventure series on CBS starring John Vivyan and Ross Martin.
 Mancini's association with Edwards continued in his film work, significantly contributing to their success.

 Edwards's most popular films were comedies, the melodrama Days of Wine and Roses being a notable exception.
 His most dynamic and successful collaboration was with Peter Sellers in six of the movies in the Pink Panther series.
 Edwards later directed the comedy film 10 with Dudley Moore and Bo Derek.